Starboard urges GoDaddy to set ‘prudent' guidance and offer specifics on cost savings

 GoDaddy shares are up around 47% since the November earnings call.

 Starboard still believes there is more work to be done.
-GoDaddy should aim for at least 40% growth and profitability for the 2025 fiscal year, Feld wrote.
-Feld also highlighted GoDaddy's "robust and increasing" free cash flow, and said that the company should continue to repurchase its undervalued shares.
+GoDaddy should aim for at least 40% growth and profitability for fiscal 2025, Feld wrote.
+Feld also highlighted GoDaddy's "robust and increasing" free cash flow, and said the company should continue to repurchase its undervalued shares.

 "On revenue growth, we would again urge GoDaddy to be prudent with its growth guidance and not provide guidance that is based on an aspirational view of the business," Feld wrote.

 The activist investor noted that GoDaddy's multiple is still heavily discounted relative to its peer group.
-Of the 20 companies in peer group in Starboard's letter, GoDaddy has a higher multiple than only TeraData and Box.
+Of the 20 companies in the peer group in Starboard's letter, GoDaddy has a higher multiple than only Teradata and Box.

-Starboard believes that GoDaddy can achieve free cash flow of $9 per share by this fiscal year, and $14 per share by fiscal year 2026.
-Those targets are higher than GoDaddy's $6.1 free cash flow per share for the fiscal year ending September 2023, according to FactSet data.
+Starboard believes GoDaddy can achieve free cash flow of $9 per share by this fiscal year, and $14 per share by fiscal 2026.
+Those targets are higher than GoDaddy's $6.10 free cash flow per share for the fiscal year ending September 2023, according to FactSet data.

-That growth can be fueled in part by "discrete cost savings", Feld wrote, including trimming costs in technology and development.
-Starboard expects that GoDaddy could generate more than $4 billion in free cash flow over the next three years.
+That growth can be fueled in part by "discrete cost savings," Feld wrote, including trimming costs in technology and development.
+Starboard expects GoDaddy could generate more than $4 billion in free cash flow over the next three years.

-The letter was sent to Bhutani and CFO Mark McCaffrey, as well as GoDaddy's board.
+The letter was sent to Bhutani and Chief Financial Officer Mark McCaffrey, as well as GoDaddy's board.
 Starboard sent its first public letter to GoDaddy in September and says it has had a position in the company since 2021.

 WATCH: Starboard's Jeffrey Smith on the state of the market